coq/coq/doc/sphinx/proof-engine/ltac2.rst

       let x := '0 in constr:(1 + ltac2:(exact $x))

-Beware that the typing environment of antiquotations is **not** expanded by the Coq binders from the term.
+Beware that the typing environment of antiquotations is **not** expanded by the Rocq binders from the term.

   .. example::